Juangunner4/primos-marketplace/README.md

 read from a `.env` file.
 An example configuration for local development is provided in `.env`, which uses the connection string `mongodb://mongodb:27017/primos-db`.
 It also sets `BACKEND_URL` to `http://localhost:8080` so the browser can reach the backend when running the containers locally.
-The `.env.test` file contains placeholders for the test environment on Render.
+The `.env.test` file contains placeholders for the hosted test environment and is used by both Render and Vercel deployments.
+It also sets `QUARKUS_PROFILE=test` so the backend loads the `application-test.properties` configuration.
+Use it with
-Use it with `docker compose --env-file .env.test` when running locally against the test setup.
+`docker compose --env-file .env.test` when running locally against the test setup.

 The `.env` files also specify a `CORS_ORIGINS` variable so the backend can respond to requests from the frontend in both local and hosted environments.